SUP PUMP

 • Start by attaching the Pump to your SUP.
 There will be a valve adapter that comes with the Pump, which you’ll need to screw onto the inflation valve of your board.

 • Once the Pump is attached, start pumping!
-It will take some effort to inflate the board, but keep going until it reaches the desired PSI (pounds per square inch).
+It will take effort to inflate the board, but keep going until it reaches the desired PSI (pounds per square inch).
 Most SUPs can be extended to around 15 PSI.

 • Once the board is inflated, remove the Pump and screw on the cap for the inflation valve.
 Your SUP is now ready to hit the water!